Luc-ignacio/gear_up/README.md

 - **Frontend:** Next.js, React, TypeScript, Tailwind CSS
 - **Deployment:** Vercel

 ## 📂 Project Structure

 <img width="216" alt="Gear Up Structure" src="https://github.com/user-attachments/assets/e56fb410-7bdc-4865-b096-eff103dd1fb5" />

 ## ⚠️ API Limitation

-- The free version of the Car API used in this project currently only returns one item per request.
+- The free version of the car API used in this project currently only returns one item per request.
 Due to this limitation, the website is currently restricted to displaying a single car at a time.

 ## 📦 Installation & Setup